Akinolae/Simple-s3/README.md

 ## `Description`

-Simple-s3 is the simplified way to upload documents, files, images to AWS s3 without hassle.
-It abstracts the configuration layer for your, hence helps you focus strictly on coding.
+Simple-s3 is the simplified way to upload documents, files, and images to AWS s3 without hassle.
+It abstracts the configuration layer for you, hence helping you focus strictly on coding.

 ```
 npm i https://github.com/Akinolae/Simple-s3